Hylinn/Minecraft-Forge-Mods/README.md

   *Spells* - <a href="#conjure-water">Conjure Water</a>, <a href="#ice-bolt">Ice Bolt</a>, <a href="#ice-shield">Ice Shield</a>, <a href="#summon-snow-golem">Summon Snow Golem</a>, <a href="#swift-swim">Swift Swim</a>

   ###Spells
+  Spells can be applied to the wands at any enchanting table.
+Only spells of the wand's element can be enchanted on it and only one spell can exist on a wand at a time.

+  Unless otherwise noted, each spell has a max level of 5 and weight of 3.
+The only way to obtain the level 5 version of a spell is by combining two level 4 version at an anvil.

+  When casting a spell, it is possible to charge it up in a similar manner to using a bow.
+Each spell handles the effect of charging differently.
+Charging a spell also causes the spell to damage the wand more than an uncharged spell.
+  The cost is calculate by the following: ``max(2^seconds, 8)``

+  There is also a one second cooldown after a spell is cast before another spell can start.

   ####Air
   #####Gust
   #####Lightning